 Carbidopa works by preventing the breakdown of levodopa by decarboxylase enzymes.
 Because it cannot cross the blood-brain barrier, carbidopa ensures the safe delivery of levodopa to the brain, where it becomes exposed to the action of the decarboxylases that generate dopamine.

-One trial is recruiting Parkinson’s disease patients in Canada for a two-week, Phase 4 study (NCT03111485) to assess whether long-acting treatment with Sinemet CR, taken at night time, improves obstructive sleep apnea.
+A Phase 4 (NCT03111485) trial is underway for Parkinson’s patients in Canada to assess whether long-acting treatment with Sinemet CR, taken at night time, improves obstructive sleep apnea.